vmic2002/GroceryHandler/README.md

 ### For beginners to databases:
 Make sure to do some research on HTTP requests, URLs, and JSON.

-Interested in using the ML in your own app?
-[Click here](https://developers.google.com/ml-kit/vision/text-recognition/ios) and look at the MLTextRecognizer.swift file
+### Interested in using the ML in your own app?
+[Click here](https://developers.google.com/ml-kit/vision/text-recognition/ios) and/or look at the MLTextRecognizer.swift file